mauricenaef/birthhood/README.md

 ng test
 ```

-## UserTest
+## User testing

 Extensive user testing with the [invision Prototype](https://invis.io/SAF0GILUE) has been done.
-Pictures are located in the assets/User Testing Proof Folder
+Pictures are located in the *assets/User Testing Proof Folder*

-## StyleGuide
+## Styleguide

 The LIVE Styleguide is available under [birthood styleguide](https://styleguide.birthhood.org/index.html) and is created with comment notes in the respective SCSS files.
 The Styleguide follows Atomic Design Rules [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/).
 Styleguide is sectioned into following parts: